AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 # Magnite Streaming: Real-Time destination connection

 ## Overview {#overview}

-The Magnite-Adobe Experience Platform integration offers you Real-Time and Daily destinations to map and export audiences for targeting and activation on the Magnite Streaming platform.
-Activating audiences is a 2-step process:
+The Magnite Streaming: Real-Time and the [Magnite Streaming: Batch](magnite-batch.md) destinations in Adobe Experience Platform help you map and export audiences for targeting and activation on the Magnite Streaming platform.

-- Activate the audience on the Magnite Streaming: Real-Time destination (defined in this doc).
+Activating audiences to the Magnite Streaming platform is a two step process which requires you to use both the Magnite Streaming: Real-Time and the [Magnite Streaming: Batch](magnite-batch.md) destinations.

-- Activate the same audience on the Magnite Streaming: Batch destination.
+To activate your audiences to Magnite Streaming, you must:

-  - The Magnite Streaming: Batch destination is a mandatory component.
-Failing to activate the audience on the Magnite Streaming Batch destination will result in a failed integration.
+- Activate the audiences on the Magnite Streaming: Real-Time destination, as shown in this page.
-  - Magnite Streaming: Batch destination configuration can be found [via this link](magnite-batch.md)
+- Activate the same audience on the [Magnite Streaming: Batch](magnite-batch.md) destination.
+The Magnite Streaming: Batch destination is a mandatory component.
+Failing to activate the audience on the Magnite Streaming Batch destination will result in a failed integration, and your audiences will not be activated.

 >[!IMPORTANT]
 >